SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/status-screen.md

 ## Database

 Shows the database owner, serial number and type, which are specified on installation.
-It also shows whether it is a central database or a satellite database, for example.
-You can also see the next expiry date (when the licence needs to be renewed) and the name of the user currently logged in.
+It also shows if it is a central database or a satellite database.
+You can see the next expiry date (when the licence needs to be renewed) and the name of the user currently logged in.

 **Table admin: Local database user**: Here you specify the user name and password of the database user (it doesn't need to be a SuperOffice CRM user) which will automatically be used by the system to create and delete database tables.
 This user doesn't need to have any other rights.